juancortez/shpeaustin/README.md

 ## Project Layout
 ```
 shpeaustin/
+	architecture/
+		***							PDF that shows a high level overview of the SHPE Austin application.
+	client/
+		app/						Holds all of the Angular2 components
+			guards/					Contains a login guard for the login page
+			services/				All the services used to connect to the node.js backend
+			static/					Has some of the text used throughout the SHPE Austin website
+			styles/					Contains .less files that are parsed by each of the applications
+			templates/				The .html files for each of the components
+		app.module.ts 				The primary module that describes how the application parts fit together
+		index.html 					File that is served on the front end
+		main.ts 					Bootstraps the main application
+		polyfills.ts 				Polyfills for the Angular2 application
 	config/
 		default.json 				File that holds data for the application
-	controllers/
-		*.js 					Controllers that serve all endpoints {GET, POST, DELETE, PUT} to the SHPE Austin Application
-	lib/
-		authorization.js 		A module that determines if a user is authorized to perform actions on the website
-		console.js 				Enhancements to the logging on the terminal
-		database.js 			A wrapper for the Redis database that includes retrieval, setting, and updating of data
-	metadata/
-		backup/*.json			Files that are automatically generated after database is deleted
-		announcements.json 		Contains the announcements data that populates the index.html file
-		calendar_data.json 		Contains the calendar data that populates the index.html
-		id.json 				Contains the unique ID's of all users that have logged into the website
-		newsletter_data.json 	Contains the newsletter data that populates the index.html
-		officers.json 			Contains the officer data that populates the officers.ejs file.
-	models/
-		officers.js 			Contains the class that constructs an object for each officer
-	node_modules/
-		*/						Dependencies used in the Node.js application
-	private_credentials/
-		*.json					Credentials used to connect to services (not on github)
+	dist/
+		***							All the files that are served when the SHPE Austin website is in production
 	public/
 		assets/
-			newsletter/ 		Contains all newsletter pictures that populate the index.html file
 			officer_pictures/		The pictures rendered on the /officers endpoint
 			*.jpg,*.png				Includes all .jpg and .png files used in Node.js application
-		dist/
-			*.min.js 			The production files used on the website for faster loading times
-			main.css 			The production file used on the website after it is compiled from LESS
 		javascripts/
 			utils/
 				ajaxUtils.js 		Module that contains all the AJAX requests made from the index.html file
 				calendar.js  		Module used to create a calendar on the membership page
 				modal.js  			Module used to create a modal on the home and membership page
 			libs/					jQuery library
 			*.js 					JavaScript files used on the website, as specified by the title name
 		stylesheets/
-			/less
-				*.less			The CSS pre-processor file that gets convert to .css with gulp
-			/libs 				Bootstrap, FontAwesome, and OwlCarousel
+			/libs 					OwlCarousel
-			*.css 				Styling pages used for all views
+			styles.css 				Primary styling page used in Angular2 application
+	server/
+		controllers/
+			*.js 					Controllers that serve all endpoints {GET, POST, DELETE, PUT} to the SHPE Austin Application
+		lib/
+			authorization.js 		A module that determines if a user is authorized to perform actions on the website
+			console.js 				Enhancements to the logging on the terminal
+			database.js 			A wrapper for the Redis database that includes retrieval, setting, and updating of data
+			credentialsBuilder.js 	File that holds all of the credentials used to authenticate certain portions of the application
+			exporter.js 			This file exports data and saves it to the local disk.
+		metadata/
+			backup/*.json			Files that are automatically generated after database is deleted
+			*.json 					Contains the data used to pre-populate the Redis database
+		private_credentials/
+			*.json					Credentials used to connect to services (not on github)
 		router/
 			main.js 				Contains all the routes for the SHPE Austin website
 		services/
-		google_calendar.js 		This script sends an API request to the SHPE Austin Google Calendar and outputs it to metadata/calendar_data.json
+			google_calendar.js 		This script sends an API request to the SHPE Austin Google Calendar
 			redis.js 				File that creates a connection to the Redis database and caches data locally using the lib/database.js file
 			slack.js 				Holds a method that listens to requests made by the Slackbot on the SHPE Austin slack channel
 			socket.js 				Contains all web socket code for the SHPE Austin website
-	utils/
-		util.js 				Helper functions used throughout the node.js application
-	views/
-		newsletters/ 			These are the newsletters written by the Secretary every month
-		*.html 					The HTML pages for all the routes defined in router/main.js
-		*.ejs 					Template that is used to populate the officers page
 		app.js 						Starts and runs the Node.js application
+	node_modules/
+		*/							Dependencies used in the Node.js application
 	manifest.yml 					Contains information used when deploying to Bluemix
-	package.json 				Dependencies used in Node.js app
+	package.json 					Dependencies used in Node.js, and Angular2 app
 	gulpfile.js 					Gulp file used for development
 ```

 ## Getting Started